-Grilled, seared foods may add to waistlines, disease riskDecember 12th, 2012 by Brian Wallheimer in Medical research /
+Grilled, seared foods may add to waistlines, disease riskDecember 12, 2012 by Brian Wallheimer in Medicine & Health / Medical research

 (Medical Xpress)—A steak slapped onto a hot barbecue will leave the meat with black grill lines that add flavor and aroma, but the chemicals contained in charred, seared and fried foods may over time kick-start the body's ability to add new fat cells and increase the risk of age-related diseases, a Purdue University study shows.